 - Don't lose touch!
 Networking is not just about getting a job.
 It's about ongoing career development and support.

-Always think about how to expand your network.
+Always think about how to expand your network

 - Join online networking websites.
 These can connect you with potential jobs, colleagues, and business opportunities.

 - Find a mentor who has experience in the field you’re pursuing.
 Get their advice and use them as a sounding board for your thoughts and ideas.
-Ask to shadow them on the job.